20 Best Cities to Visit on a Cruise to Spain

 San Sebastian.
 Source: Pixabay.com

-What to visit in San Sebastian?
+Things to do in San Sebastian

 San Sebastian Old Town, or the Parte Vieja, is a great place to start your exploration!
 The area is very picturesque, as it features fancily decorated, centuries-old houses and cobblestone streets.
 It is a trendy area packed with shops and restaurants, and usually very crowded with tourists.

-Last but not least, the Cathedral of Buen Pastor (or the Cathedral of Good Shepherd), one of the main San Sebastian’s historic and religious structures featuring a 75-meter high bell tower, is located in the new part of the city.
-It was built in the 19th century in the Gothic Gothic Revival style and is best viewed in the evening when it is fully illuminated.
+Last but not least, the Cathedral of Buen Pastor (or the Cathedral of Good Shepherd) is one of the main San Sebastian’s historic and religious structures.
+It features a 75-meter-high bell tower and is located in the new part of the city.

 20. Montserrat

 Set in spectacular mountainous scenery, Montserrat is a highlight of the cruise vacation for many travelers.
-Located 60 km (37 mi), or a 1-hour drive from Barcelona cruise port, this mountain peak is famous for Montserrat Monastery (Santa Maria de Montserrat Abbey), the Benedictine Abbey dating from the 11th century.
-Montserrat is Catalonia’s most significant religious retreat that attracts a large number of pilgrims and tourists every year.
+Located 60 km (a 1-hour drive) from Barcelona cruise port, this mountain peak is famous for Montserrat Monastery (Santa Maria de Montserrat Abbey), the Benedictine Abbey dating from the 11th century.

-The Montserrat Monastery can be reached by road, train, and cable car that allows visitors to enjoy breathtaking views of the impressive rock formations and mountainous landscape.
-Besides the visit to the Monastery, Montserrat is famous for its numerous hiking trails connecting the mountain’s summit Sant Jeroni (Saint Jerome) that stands at 1,236 meters (4,055 feet) above sea level with the Monastery and the base of the mountain.
+Besides the visit to the Monastery, Montserrat is famous for its numerous hiking trails connecting the mountain’s summit Sant Jeroni (Saint Jerome) which stands at 1,236 meters (4,055 feet) above sea level with the Monastery and the base of the mountain.

 Montserrat mountains and Benedictine Abbey.